 This is an inspirational list to help you plan your trip to Italy.

-The first part is organised in sections (best Italian cities to visit, etc) and the second one is is organised by region.
+The first part is organized in sections (best Italian cities to visit, etc) and the second one is organized by region.

-Before you go to Italy, you can use this list to plan where to go
+Before you go to Italy, you can use this list to narrow down where you want to go and make sure you consider all the best places to see in Italy before committing to an itinerary.

-Once you are in Italy, you can go to the bottom part of this post and check what are the most beautiful places in Italy close to where you are.
+Once you are in Italy, you can go to the bottom part of this post and check what are the best things to see close to where you are.

 What to see in Italy